lightbend/config/HOCON.md

 #### Include semantics: substitution

+Substitutions in included files are looked up at two different paths; first, relative to the root of the included file; second, relative to the root of the including configuration.

 Recall that substitution happens as a final step, _after_ parsing.
 It should be done for the entire app's configuration, not for single files in isolation.